Open-flavor strong decays of open-charm and open-bottom mesons in the $^3P_0$ model: Results and discussion

-Here, we show our results for the open-flavor strong decays of open-charm mesons.
-The decays are computed according to the formalism of Sec. \ref{3P0-formulas}, with the values of the model parameters of App. \ref{Model parameters - SU4} and Refs. \cite{Ferretti:2013faa,Ferretti:2014xqa}.
-When available, we calculate the amplitudes using the experimental values of the meson masses, extracted from the PDG \cite{Nakamura:2010zzi}; otherwise, we consider the predictions of the relativized QM for mesons \cite{Godfrey:1985xj} (see Sec. \ref{Godfrey and Isgur's relativized constituent quark model}), reported in the third column of Tables \ref{tab:strong-decays-D} and \ref{tab:strong-decays-Ds}.
-The masses of the final state mesons $\pi$, $K$, and so on, are taken from Table \ref{Masses-non-cc}.
-Finally, our results are reported in Tables \ref{tab:strong-decays-D} and \ref{tab:strong-decays-Ds}.

-In Table \ref{tab:total-D}, we report the existing experimental data for the total widths of the $D$ and $D_s$ mesons.
+Below we discuss our results of Tables \ref{tab:strong-decays-D}--\ref{tab:strong-decays-Bc} for the open-flavor strong decays of open-charm ($D$ and $D_{\rm s}$) and open-bottom ($B$, $B_{\rm s}$ and $B_{\rm c}$) mesons.
+The decays are computed in the $^3P_0$ pair-creation model formalism of Sec. \ref{3P0-formulas}, with the values of the model parameters of Table \ref{tab:3P0parameters} and Refs. \cite{Ferretti:2013faa,Ferretti:2014xqa,Ferretti:2013vua}.
+There, the parameters of the SU$_{\rm f}$(4) and SU$_{\rm f}$(5) sectors were fitted to the charmonium and bottomonium strong decay amplitudes, respectively.
+When available, we calculate the amplitudes by using the experimental values of the meson masses, extracted from the PDG \cite{Nakamura:2010zzi}; otherwise, we use the relativized QM predictions reported in the third column of Tables \ref{tab:strong-decays-D} and \ref{tab:strong-decays-Ds}, \ref{tab:strong-decays-B}--\ref{tab:strong-decays-Bc}.
+See also Table \ref{tab:total-DeB}, which shows the existing experimental data for the total widths of $D$, $D_{\rm s}$, $B$ and $B_{\rm s}$ resonances.
+There is no data available for higher $B_{\rm c}$ resonances \cite{Nakamura:2010zzi}.
+Our theoretical results reproduce the global trend of the PDG data \cite{Nakamura:2010zzi} with a few exceptions.

-It is worthwhile noting that all of our results of Tables \ref{tab:strong-decays-D} and \ref{tab:strong-decays-Ds} are compatible with the present experimental data for the total widths of Table \ref{tab:total-D} \cite{Nakamura:2010zzi}.
-Experimental results for the total open-flavor decay widths of these mesons are unavailable at the moment.